Real-time optimal quantum control of mechanical motion at room temperature: Contributions to the total force noise

 where $\gamma$ is the natural damping of the system associated to the bath (of temperature $T$) it is coupled to, and $g_\mathrm{fb}$ the feedback gain.
 Evaluating the total energy as a function of the gain $g_\mathrm{fb}$ makes it evident that at some point the imprecision noise will start to be fed back into the system, heating the motion of the particle:

 This effect appears in the measured spectral density $S_{\zeta}(\Omega)$ in the form of noise squashing, as the particle motion is driven to minimize the total noise in the measurement outcome~\cite{Poggio2007,Rossi2018, Wilson2015}.
-It is important to notice that, in practical applications, the controller transfer function defined in \eqref{eq:tfunc} is not realistic as it assumes an infinite bandwidth.
-Either for the presence of noise peaks, delays or electronic sampling, real controller filters will have a cut-off frequency.
-While the qualitative behaviour of \eqref{eq:derivative} is preserved, the performance will be reduced (see Figure \ref{fig:squashing}b).
+It is important to notice that, in practical applications, the controller transfer function defined in \eqref{eq:tfunc} is not realistic as exact differentiation would require infinite bandwidth and knowledge of the future, producing unbounded control signals.
+When limiting the bandwidth of the differentiation filter, the qualitative behaviour of \eqref{eq:derivative} is preserved, albeit with a reduced performance (see Figure \ref{fig:squashing}b).